CivEnv304/CivEnv304.github.io/_pages/home.md

 permalink: /
 page_title: "Civil and Environmental Engineering Systems Analysis"
 page_subtitle: >
-  An environmental Input-Output life cycle assessment tool.
+  Environmental Input-Output life cycle assessment.

 news: true  # includes a list of news items
 ---

 ### Introduction

-Place holders.....................

-### Methodologies

-We introduce the methodologies of perform Input-Output based LCA......
+This website has resources to carry out Economic Input-Output (environmental and social) Lifecycle Assessments(EIO-LCA) of goods and services.
+It is envisioned as a resource for students and analysts to carry out these analyses.
+The website includes video tutorials, examples, computational tools, and other resources developed for Northwestern University's [CivEnv 304: Civil & Environmental Engineering Systems Analysis](https://www.mccormick.northwestern.edu/civil-environmental/academics/courses/descriptions/304.html).
+We are grateful for funding provided by VentureWell, which provided partial support to the student researchers, Allie Holmgren and Jing Yu.

+### Background on Environmental LCAs
+We provide a video that introduces Life Cycle Assessment (LCA) and the Economic Input-Output Life Cycle Assessment (EIO-LCA) method, explaining how they measure the social, environmental, and economic impacts of products and services.
+The purpose is to provide a conceptual understanding of these assessments and their complexities, preparing viewers for performing LCAs and implementing the computational resource provided in this website.

-<a href="{{ site.baseurl }}/Methodologies">Input-Output LCA Methodologies </a>
+<a href="{{ site.baseurl }}/Methodologies">Background on Environmental LCAs </a>

+Readers might refer to the [VentureWell website](https://venturewell.org/tools_for_design/measuring-sustainability/) for more background information, resources and examples about LCA,

-### LCA tool
+### LCA computational resources

-We developed a LCA tool to support the EIO-LCA analysis......
+We provide a demonstration video about the details of performing EIO-LCA using a t-shirt example.
+It aims to provide knowledges about how to calculate and interpret the economic and environmental impacts of manufacturing, transportation, and retailing, using provided tools and resources.

-<a href="{{ site.baseurl }}/lca-tool">Input-Output LCA Tool </a>
+<a href="{{ site.baseurl }}/lca-tool">LCA computational resources (available in Excel and Matlab) </a>

 ### Student projects

-We provide several student projects that use the EIO-LCA tool from [2024SP_CIV_ENV_304](https://www.mccormick.northwestern.edu/civil-environmental/academics/courses/descriptions/304.html) as examples of applications of this tool.
+We provide several student projects that use the EIO-LCA tool from [2024SP_CIV_ENV_304](https://www.mccormick.northwestern.edu/civil-environmental/academics/courses/descriptions/304.html) as examples of applications of this LCA computational tool.

+<a href="{{ site.baseurl }}/student projects">Student Projects </a>
 <!-- For academic icons: https://jpswalsh.github.io/academicons/ -->

 ### Contact

-:mailbox_with_mail: For any questions, please contact us at ...... [cmt3/BVPAI2023/Email/Chairs](https://cmt3.research.microsoft.com/BVPAI2023/Email/Chairs) or via our institutional emails.
+:mailbox_with_mail: For any questions, please contact us at our institutional emails: CivEnv304@gmail.com.